 Summary: This project is studying approximately 7.5 miles of SR-55 between I-5 and SR-91 in the cities of Santa Ana, Tustin, Orange and Anaheim.
-The environmental study is looking at the addition of one general purpose lane in each direction between SR-22 and the I-5 and providing operational improvements between SR- 22 and SR-91.
-This quarter, the environment phase of the project was completed with the approval of the Design Standard Decision Document (formerly Fact Sheet), the Final ED, and the Final PR documents on March 30, 2020.
-This project was approved by the Board in the updated 2019 Next 10 Delivery Plan to advance through construction.
+The environmental study looked at the addition of one general purpose lane in each direction between SR-22 and the I-5 and operational improvements between SR-22 and SR-91.
+The environment phase of the project was completed with the approval of the Design Standard Decision Document, the Final ED, and the Final Project Report documents on March 30, 2020.
+This project was approved by the Board in the 2019 updated Next 10 to advance through construction.
 Based on funding availability, the design of this project is anticipated to begin in early 2022.